Fully Bayesian Logistic Regression with Hyper-Lasso Priors for High-dimensional Feature Selection: Application to a Prostate Microarray Dataset

-LOOCV predictive performances measured by AMLP and error rate are shown in Table \ref{tbl:loocv}, which also includes the results of many other methods reported by \citet{Dettling04}.
-Figure \ref{fig:predprob} shows the scatterplots of log predictive probabilities at true class labels by BLRHL using \textit{t} and NEG priors and LASSO.
-BLRHL is substantially better than many other methods, especially LASSO.
-The difference in AMLPs between BLRHL (using \textit{t} prior) and LASSO is statistically significant, with p-value 0.00046 by paired one-sided \textit{t} test.
-The performances of BLRHL using \textit{t}/GHS/NEG priors are very similar without statistical significant difference, as shown by Figure \ref{fig:bnpred}.
-Finally, we point out that the predictive performances of BLRHL can be improved further if we rerun them with fewer top genes selected with the runs with all genes due to improved MCMC sampling.
+Table \ref{tbl:loocv} shows LOOCV predictive performances measured by AMLP and error rate.
+In this table we have also included the results of six other methods reported by \citet{Dettling04}.
+We see that BLRHL methods are substantially better than many other methods; compared to LASSO, BLRt gains 47\% reduction in AMLP.

+Figure \ref{fig:predprob} shows the scatterplots of log predictive probabilities at the true class labels for BLRHL and LASSO.
+The difference in AMLPs between BLRHL (using a \textit{t} prior) and LASSO is statistically significant, with a p-value of $4.6\times 10^{-4}$ calculated using a paired one-sided \textit{t} test.
+The performances of BLRHL using \textit{t}/GHS/NEG priors are nearly the same, as shown by Figure \ref{fig:bnpred}.